 By James Odato

-Cruz has said he is eligible to run because of his mother's U.S. citizenship.
-His father is a Cuban immigrant.
+Cruz has argued that he is eligible to run because of his mother's U.S. citizenship, and many legal experts say it is unlikely any judge in the United States would block his presidential bid.
+Cruz's father is a Cuban immigrant.

 (Editing by Richard Valdmanis and Leslie Adler)